nixworks/public/news/2011/06/22/index.md

 _Context: Airbus, Indonesia, Qantas, Rolls-Royce_

 ### [Flights resume in southeast Australia as the volcanic ash cloud from the 2011 Puyehue-Cordon Caulle eruption clears although flights to Tasmania and New Zealand are still affected.  ](/news/2011/06/22/flights-resume-in-southeast-australia-as-the-volcanic-ash-cloud-from-the-2011-puyehue-corda3n-caulle-eruption-clears-although-flights-to-tas.md)
-_Context: 2011 Puyehue-Cordón Caulle eruption, Australia, New Zealand, Tasmania_
+_Context: 2011 Puyehue-Cordon Caulle eruption, Australia, New Zealand, Tasmania_

 ### [Officials from the People's Republic of China warn that the 2011 China floods will have a negative impact on food prices. ](/news/2011/06/22/officials-from-the-people-s-republic-of-china-warn-that-the-2011-china-floods-will-have-a-negative-impact-on-food-prices.md)
 _Context: China's, heavy flood_